Education Program Manager

 Candidate requirements

-• Bachelor's degree in Education, Psychology, Business, or related discipline (Master's degree preferred; traditional teaching certifications are not required)
+• Bachelor's degree in Education, Psychology, Business, or related discipline (Master's preferred; traditional teaching certifications are not required)

-• Demonstrated experience creating and executing educational programs, curricula, or training systems
+• Demonstrated experience creating and executing educational programs, curricula, or training initiatives

 • Proven history of managing a team of 5 or more individuals, including responsibility for hiring and performance-based termination decisions